HI, I'm MIA!

 A mental health blogger.
 Passionate about breaking the barriers and preconceived notions that social media establishes.
 I love sharing thoughts and information on everything that makes my days better.

-I am a proud graduate of the Charles E. Smith Jewish Day School and will be continuing my education as a rising Freshman at the University of Maryland.
-UMD is my Mom's alma matter, and since it's in state I'm kind of the favorite sibling right now as a result of all of the money I'm saving.
-I am relishing in the leg up on my younger brother because I am sure this will not last long.
+I am currently a junior at the University of Maryland and a proud graduate of the Charles E. Smith Jewish Day School.
+UMD is my Mom's alma mater, and since it's in-state, I'm kind of the favorite sibling right now.
+I am relishing in the leg up on my younger brother.
+He's in the heat of the college process, so I am sure this will not last long.
 All jokes aside, I'm fairly outgoing and friendly, but I'm no stranger to the struggles of growing up, mental health, and life.

 In this day and age, most of my life has been documented on social media - unfortunately this includes my absolutely shameful video stars and insta posts from my awkward stage, but you live you learn.
 That said, complete strangers see my social media and probably feel like they know me.
 However, my Instagram feed and tweets don't lend themselves to my entire personality.